 Education and Training

-Brent M. McPherson and his partner Ryan Stocker, both seniors at Minerva High School, received the Ohio Supercomputer Center (OSC) Award for their exceptional team project entered at State Science Day 1999.
-McPherson and Stoker were two of three students chosen for this prestigious award.
+Joseph M. Kessler, a junior at Carroll High School, received the Ohio Supercomputer Center (OSC) Award for his exceptional project entered at State Science Day 1999.
+Kessler was one of three students chosen for this prestigious award.

 James Estep and Christopher Lewis, both computer science majors at Shawnee State University, put their knowledge of computers to the test this summer.
 The Portsmouth residents spent eight weeks at the Ohio Supercomputer Center (OSC) in Columbus learning about high performance networking.